danpolitis/danpolitis/README.md

-#### Full Stack Engineer and recent graduate of Hack Reactor's Software Engineering Immersive currently looking for work
+#### Full Stack Engineer and recent graduate of Hack Reactor's Software Engineering Immersive.
+I'm currently looking for work.
 #### Connect With Me on  [LinkedIn](https://www.linkedin.com/in/danielpolitis/)